Nikolija (singer)

-Nikolija Jovanović (Николија Јовановић; born 19 October 1989) is a Serbian singer.
-The daughter of folk singer Vesna Zmijanac, Jovanović was born in Zagreb and raised in Belgrade.
-Nikolija debuted in 2013 with the single "Ćao zdravo" and has since released five studio albums: №1 (2016), Yin & Yang (2019), Aurora (2022), Lavina (2024) and Sila (2025), as well as numerous other standalone singles.
+Nikolija Jovanović (Николија Јовановић; born 19 October 1989), better known mononymously as Nikolija, is a Serbian singer and rapper.
+Nikolija debuted in 2013 with the single "Ćao, zdravo" and has since released five studio albums: №1 (2016), Yin & Yang (2019), Aurora (2022), Lavina (2024) and Sila (2025), as well as numerous other standalone singles.
 Her music videos have collectively accumulated over 700 million views on YouTube.

 Early life

-Jovanović was born on October 19, 1989 in Zagreb.
-She is the only child to singer Vesna Zmijanac and economist Vlada Jovanović, who operated as the chief of marketing at PGP RTS.
-Her parents divorced shortly after she had been born and Jovanović has two half-siblings from her father's second marriage.
-Nikolija was raised n Belgrade.
+Jovanović was born 19 October 1989 in Zagreb, SR Croatia, SFR Yugoslavia and raised in Belgrade, Serbia.
+She is the only child of pop-folk singer Vesna Zmijanac and economist Vlada Jovanović, who operated as the chief of marketing at the Serbian record label PGP RTS.
+Her parents divorced shortly after she was born.
+Jovanović has two half-siblings from her father's second marriage.
 In 1995, she appeared in her mother's music video for the song "Kad bih znala kako si".
-For her senior year of high school Nikolija moved to Athens, Greece.
-There, she subsequently started attending The School of Business & Economics at the American Deree College, from which she graduated in 2013 with a degree in international business.
+During her senior year of high school, Nikolija moved to Athens, Greece.
+There, she attended the American College of Greece, from which she graduated in 2013 with a degree in International Business.